Fraser's Hill: A Historic Cold Weather Escape in the Heart of Pahang

 Mount KinabaluCrampons, ice axe, warm clothing, waterproof gear

-Travel Requirements and Documentation
+Travel Requirements and Documentation for Malaysia’s Cold Destinations

 Think about how you’ll get around once you’re there.
 You can rent a car, take a taxi, or use public transport.
 Research the best way to travel to your destination.
 With the right documents and travel plans, you can enjoy Malaysia’s cold spots without a hitch.